swetha679/Student-Portal-Management17/README.md

 # 🎓 Student Portal

-A full-stack web application that allows administrators and students to manage student information through a secure web interface.
-Built using React.js for the frontend and Spring Boot for the backend.
+A full-stack web application for students and administrators to manage academic records efficiently.
+Built using **React.js** for the frontend and **Spring Boot** for the backend.

 ---

-## 🚀 Features
+## 🚀 What This Project Does

-- Secure user authentication
-- Add new student records
-- View student details
-- Update student information
-- Delete student records
-- REST API communication between frontend and backend
+The Student Portal is designed to streamline student record management.

+- **Administrators** can securely log in to create, view, update, and delete student records.
+- **Students** can securely log in to view their own records.

+The frontend communicates with the backend using REST APIs, providing a smooth and interactive user experience.
+This portal helps reduce manual errors and provides a secure platform for educational institutions.

 ---

-## 🛠 Tech Stack
+## 🛠 Key Features

-Frontend
+- Secure authentication for students and administrators
+- Create, read, update, and delete student records (CRUD)
+- Responsive dashboard for admins and students
+- REST API integration between frontend and backend

+---

+## 🖥️ Technologies Used

+**Frontend:**
 - React.js
-- HTML
-- CSS
-- JavaScript
+- HTML, CSS, JavaScript

-Backend
+**Backend:**
 - Spring Boot
 - Java
 - REST APIs

+**Database:**
+- MySQL (or whichever database you are using)

 ---

-## 🏗 Architecture

-React frontend communicates with Spring Boot backend using REST APIs.
-The backend handles authentication, business logic, and data operations.

-Frontend → REST API → Backend → Database